 |Examination||EXAM 2 HOURS||70|

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-· Examination and coursework: Application of knowledge to problems in advanced organic chemistry [LOs 1, 2, 3, a]
+· Examination: Application of knowledge to problems in advanced organic chemistry [LOs 1, 2, 3]

-· Report and Presentation: Ability to critically analyse the latest discoveries (report and presentation CW) [LOs 4, 5, a, b, c]
+· Report and Presentation: Ability to critically analyse the latest discoveries (report and presentation CW) [LOs 4, 5]

 Thus, the summative assessment for this module consists of:

 · Report and presentation (coursework): Current advances in Organic Chemistry (30%, 36 h over 8 weeks) [LOs 4, 5]